zoya-hammad/GUI_Calculator/README.md

 - **Objects and Classes:** I've adopted Object-Oriented Programming (OOP) principles to implement the Model-View-Controller (MVC) architectural pattern, enhancing the calculator's functionality.
 - **Date and Time Module:** Ensuring you're never late for an important date.

+Furthermore, I've personalized this project by creating a customized icon for the .exe file, adding a unique touch to the user experience.

 ### The Model-View-Controller (MVC) Method

 To ensure a robust and maintainable structure for this scientific calculator, I've employed the Model-View-Controller (MVC) architectural pattern.
 Here's how it works: